willothy/Letter/readme.md

 - Function definitions (including void)
 - Implicit typecasting of numbers
 - Printing values using the print.lt library (printf wrapper)
 - Strings, Floats, Doubles, and Integers

-Known issues:

 Here's an example of a working program in Letter: <br>